json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/relationships.md

 Indicates whether the relationship can be returned in responses.
 When not allowed and requested using `?fields[]=`, it results in an HTTP 400 response.
 Otherwise, the relationship (and its related resources, when included) are silently omitted.

-Note this setting does not affect retrieving the related resources directly.
+Note that this setting does not affect retrieving the related resources directly.

 ```c#
 #nullable enable